AzuraCast/azuracast.com/src/content/docs/docs/user-guide/streaming-software.md

 **Linux, MacOS, Windows; Free and Open-Source**

-Cross-platform and available for free at [https://danielnoethen.de/butt/](https://danielnoethen.de/butt/).
+[BUTT](https://danielnoethen.de/butt/) is cross-platform and available for free.
 While BUTT supports both Icecast and Shoutcast connection modes, since AzuraCast internally uses Liquidsoap to facilitate all DJ connections, the connection mode used is largely irrelevant.
 Thus, **we recommend using Icecast mode** as it is more modern.

 To add a new server, click "Settings" on the main app panel, then in the "Server Settings" section, click the "ADD" button to create a new server.